Virion: Tail

 The latter are used to establish contact with the host cell.
 The tail of these viruses serves as an injection device to introduce their own genome into the host cell.
 The Caudoviricetes tail material is also differentiated into major and minor tail proteins (MTP and mTP), as seen in the Enterobacteria phage lambda.
 In addition, there may be a tail spike protein (TSP) or tail fiber protein (TFP).

 Even in viruses with helical morphology (such as the Rudiviridae and Ahmunviridae), the terminal fiber proteins responsible for the receptor binding are called tail fiber proteins.

 Spikes

-Spikes (peplomers) can protrude from the capsid, as in the Coronaviridae, the Tectiviridae, and others.
+Spike proteins (peplomers) can protrude from the capsid, as in the Coronaviridae, the Tectiviridae, and others.
 These are used to establish contact with the host cell.

 In viruses of the genus Chlorovirus, the virions have a single spike that serves as an injection device; an extendable injection apparatus are found in virions of the family Tectiviridae.